sarisboo/sarisboo.github.io/content/blog/extractive-summarizer-journey-preprocessing/index.md

 This might be because of the trailing whitespace between the last word of the sentence so for now, so you might want to use a custom sentence tokenizer to work around this limitation.

-One approach to this is to create a `text_id` out of the `index` column to be later be able to identify which sentence belongs to each text.
+One approach to this is to create a `text_id` out of the `index` column to later be able to identify which sentence belongs to each text.

 You then split sentences the naive way by using a simple sentence boundary regex and apply it to the data.